 Truth – skip bin delivery times are usually very quick.
 In most cases, skip bins can be delivered within 24 hours of you calling them, or even less!

-Of course, skip bin hire is a service that requires the skip bin company to make a number of logistical arrangements.
+Of course, skip bin hire is a service that requires the skip bin company to make several logistical arrangements.
 However, skip bin companies have their operations set up so that skip bins can be delivered quickly, thanks to the many skip bin vehicles they have.

-For example, here at 4 Waste Removals, drivers based in Logan, Ipswich, Brisbane Southside, and Redlands ensure prompt service.
-And, we have a fleet of trucks and skip bins, so we never run the risk of being fully booked, leaving customers to wait for a skip bin to become available before we can deliver it.
+For example, at 4 Waste Removals, our drivers based in Logan, Brisbane Southside, and Redlands ensure prompt service.
+And we have a fleet of trucks and skip bins, so we never run the risk of being fully booked, leaving customers to wait for a skip bin to become available before we can deliver it.

 Myth 3 – The size of the skip bin is not adjustable